overwolf/overwolf.github.io/docs/topics/rating-and-reviews.md

 ![feedback-info](../assets/dev-console/rating-and-reviews/feedback-info.png)

-As you can see, you can find here a lot of support information on the user that can be useful for your feedback:
+As you can see, you can find here a lot of support info on the user that enables you to provide higher quality and relevant reply to the review.

 * App version (known issue: currently, the store version of your app is presented here.
 We will fix it soon, as it should display the installed version).
 * OW version.